The

 Many sufficiency policies will also contribute to a

-for a car or a large house is reduced.
-There are also health
+the need for a car or a large house is reduced.
+There

 and well being benefits e.g.